MonoGame/docs.monogame.github.io/articles/preparing_for_consoles.md

 - Avoid allocating anything with the `new` keyword during your game loop, e.g. pre-allocate everything ahead of using them during gameplay.
 - Pool your dynamic objects, e.g. do not destroy your projectiles or particles, instead place them into another "unused" list and reuse them instead of creating new instances when needed.
 - Avoid using LINQ.
-- If you are using collections, initialize them with a large enough capacity to avoid their internal data structure bring silently recreated.
+- If you are using collections, initialize them with a large enough capacity to avoid their internal data structure being silently recreated.
-- Mind your foreach loops, depending on the data your looping on, the loop might create garbage when duplicating an item.
+- Mind your foreach loops, depending on the data you are looping on, the loop might create garbage when duplicating an item.
 Or better yet, use a for loop for tigher control.

 ## Do not rely on system calls